 4. Other Expenses Control

-Apart from the Food, Beverage, and Labor, there are certain other expenses that add up to the overall Restaurant Costs.
+Apart from the Food, Beverage, and Labor, certain other expenses add up to the overall Restaurant Costs.
+A lot of you may ask the question of how to control restaurant costs with the least possible resources.
 These may seem trivial, but you need to give just as much attention to these for Food and Beverage Control.
 These can be categorized as Controllable and Non-Controllable, and Fixed and Variable Costs.
 For example, rent is a Non-Controllable, fixed cost, while repairs and maintenance are variable costs.

-Food and Beverage Control is an integral part of restaurant operations and the above-mentioned points of Food Cost Control, Beverage Cost Control, Labor Cost Control, and Other Cost Control should be implemented in the restaurant well to keep your expenses balanced.
+Food and Beverage Control is an integral part of restaurant operations, and the points mentioned above of Food and Beverage Cost Control, Labor Cost Control, and Other Costs.